msharekh/documents-archiving/DocumentsArchiving.Web/App_Data/DocumentArchInfo.md

 - Add the following meta data:

-    - Subject (Mandatory)
+    - Subject (Mandatory)  --ok

     - Document type (list of some types like: Incoming, Outgoing ….
-Etc.) (Mandatory)
+Etc.) (Mandatory) --ok

-    - Document date (Mandatory and should be less than or equal the current date)
+    - Document date (Mandatory and should be less than or equal the current date) --ok

     - Serial Number (Mandatory with this format 00/0000 Like: 25/2014)